MVST Bear Put Spread Strategy

 - What is a bear put spread on MVST?

 - A bear put spread on MVST is the bear put spread strategy applied to MVST (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With MVST stock trading near $1.46, the strikes shown on this page are snapped to the nearest listed MVST chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MVST stock at $0.83 on the most recent close, the strikes shown on this page are snapped to the nearest listed MVST chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are MVST bear put spread max profit and max loss calculated?